joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 * Code quality aims toward service-oriented capabilities, such as APIs, discoverability, mixability.

+* The approach to IaC is generally imperative and/or procedural.
+The imperative approach focuses on how the infrastructure is to be changed to meet the target configuration.
+The imperative approach defines specific commands that need to be executed to end with the desired conclusion.

 <b>Examples:</b>

 * Typically projects can be one-button deployed, including just-in-time as-needed creation of related resources, databases, networks, addresses, etc.